-Conduct a study to identify where a bike parking deficit exists in commercial areas and create a proactive strategy and program to fund and install additional bike parking in high-demand areas.
+Conduct a study to identify where there exists a deficit of bike parking in commercial areas and create a proactive strategy and program to fund and install additional bike parking in high-demand areas.

 The easiest and most cost effective opportunity to install bicycle parking in the public right-of-way is by performing the work at the same time as other work is being performed, such as street or sidewalk reconstruction.
 Many bicycle racks have been installed in the public right-of-way in the past as part of larger reconstruction efforts, however, the City has not consistently taken advantage of these opportunities due to a lack of established procedures.